alainkaegi/pythonorama/control_structures/loops.md

 1. Go back to step 1.

 ## `break` and `continue`
 A `break` statement (just the word `break`) exits the current loop.
-If inside multiple nested loops, `break` only exits the innermost loop.
+If inside multiple nested loops, `break` only exits one loop.
 This can be interpreted as "exit the loop".

 A `continue` statement skips the rest of current loop iteration.
 This can be interpreted as "go on to the next pass through the loop".